OpenBMB/IoA/docs/source/customize/client_configuration.rst

 Client Configuration
 #######################

 When integrating a new client into the IoA platform, it is essential to configure the client's settings to ensure seamless communication and functionality within the existing system.
 This configuration process, known as client configuration, is necessary because each client may have unique requirements, data formats, and interaction protocols that must be aligned with the IoA platform's standards.
-Proper client configuration allows for the customization of parameters such as server, tool agent, and comm, ensuring that the new client can effectively interact with other components of the platform.
+Proper client configuration allows for the customization of parameters related to server, agent, and communication approach, ensuring that the new client can effectively interact with other components of the platform.
 Before introduce the configuration of parameters, it is necessary to create a folder and file for the client configuration.

 * Create a folder named your_case_name under the :code:`configs/client_configs/cases` directory for your cases.
 For example: :code:`configs/client_configs/cases/example`